hsinkoyu/fs100/README.md

       switch_power(): Turn on/off the power supply
       move(): Make robot move to one or more specified position(s)
       stop(): Stop moving robot
+      mov(): Make robot move to a specified position
-      one_move(): Make Robot move to the specified position
+      pmov(): Make robot move to a specified pulse position
       select_cycle(): Select the way a job in pendant plays
       select_job(): Select a job in pendant for later playing
       play_job(): Start playing a job in pendant